polkadot-developers/polkadot-docs/infrastructure/validators/build-a-community.md

 Steps to increase visibility:

-- **Set an On-Chain Identity** - ensure your validator has an on-chain identity that nominator dashboards can display.
+- **Set an on-chain identity** - ensure your validator has an on-chain identity that nominator dashboards can display.
 Validators with visible identities are easier for nominators to trust
-- **Be Active in the Community** - engage across channels like Polkadot forums, governance discussions, and social media to build relationships and trust
+- **Be active in the community** - engage across channels like Polkadot forums, governance discussions, and social media to build relationships and trust

 ### Set Your On-Chain Identity